rajannpatel/ubuntupbx/README.md

         --description="SIP signaling and RTP & UDPTL media for ATAs and Softphones"
     ```

-12. Allow RTP and UDPTL media streams over Asterisk's configured UDP port ranges from your SIP Trunk provider.
+11. Allow RTP and UDPTL media streams over Asterisk's configured UDP port ranges, and allow SIP signaling for inbound calls when using IP authentication, from your preferred SIP Trunk provider(s).

     <details>

     <summary>Flowroute</summary>

+    ##### RTP and UDPTL ingress rule

-    <br>[Flowroute](https://flowroute.com) uses direct media delivery to ensure voice data streams traverse the shortest path between the caller and callee, the `--source-ranges="0.0.0.0/0"` allows inbound RTP and UDPTL traffic from anywhere in the world.
+    [Flowroute](https://flowroute.com) uses direct media delivery to ensure voice data streams traverse the shortest path between the caller and callee, the `--source-ranges="0.0.0.0/0"` allows inbound RTP and UDPTL traffic from anywhere in the world.

     ```bash
     gcloud compute firewall-rules create allow-flowroute-rtp-udptl \